UrsaDK/AppMaker/README.md

         Arguments               All agruments are optional and
         ---------               can be supplied in any order.

-        <file-or-url>           Path to the binarry or the URL which is
+        <url-or-file>           Path to the binarry or the URL which is
                                 to be encapsulated into the new app
         <path-to-app>           Path to the application